MENU

 SINGLE ORIGIN PU'ER

-There are a lot of different tea places in Yunnan province famous for a huge amount of old and even ancient tea trees.
-Tea leaves from these trees have special character, taste and aroma due to a specific tea tree variety, as well as climate, soil and humidity.
+There are many different tea places in Yunnan province, famous for its huge number of old and even ancient tea trees.
+Tea leaves from these trees have special character, taste, and aroma due to a specific tea tree variety, climate, soil, and humidity.

 There are three main areas: